simonrob/email-oauth2-proxy/README.md

 This option overrides the proxy's default behaviour, which varies by platform (see [below](#troubleshooting) for details).

 - `--debug` enables debug mode, printing more verbose output to the log as [discussed below](#troubleshooting).
-This argument is identical to enabling debug mode from the menu bar icon.
+This argument is identical to enabling debug mode from the proxy's menu bar icon.

 ### Starting the proxy automatically
 In order for the proxy to authenticate background requests from your email client it needs to be kept running constantly.
 The easiest way to do this is to start the script automatically.
-The proxy has basic support for this built-in: click its menu bar icon and then select `Start at login`, which will stop the terminal instance and restart the script, configuring it to run each time you log in.
+In GUI mode the proxy has basic support for this built-in: click its menu bar icon and then select `Start at login`, which will stop the terminal instance and restart the script, configuring it to run each time you log in.
 On macOS, if you are presented with a prompt about file access here, make sure you grant this so that python can run the script in the background.
 For more advanced configurations, you may want to customise the startup behaviour and edit the script's parameters – see the sections below for further information on how to achieve this using macOS, Windows or Linux.